 Data: (2018 EPS) and (2017 EPS)

 Earnings per share (EPS) is the portion of a company's profit allocated to each share of common stock.
 Earnings per share serves as an indicator of a company's profitability.
-If EPS is too low, it means that the company may have difficulty in generate profits.
-Hence, it should be a short candidate.
+If EPS is too low, it means that the company may have difficulty in generating profits.
+Hence, we choose those firms with low EPS as short candidates.

 2.2.3 Price/Earing Ratio